 How to Host an Online Event

 The planning process for hosting a virtual event barely differs from any other event.
 In other words, don’t do anything different or put any less effort into a virtual event.
-To begin, decide on how you are going to stream the event (live or recorded).
-Make sure to create a clear and engaging event guide that lists everything attendees need to know, from how to join, to the times and tools they need to use.
+To begin, decide on how you are going to stream the event.
+Then, make sure to create a clear and engaging event guide that lists everything attendees need to know, from how to join, to the times and tools they need to use.

 Be transparent about ticket pricing (and make it affordable), think carefully about session timings, whether there is a risk of encountering connectivity issues, and make sure to provide your attendees with feedback surveys for your own benefit.
 Once you have hosted your event, you can use these surveys, among other data, to analyse the event’s success and if there are improvements that need to be made for the next event.